How to Process Ingredients for Carp Bait

 I want ingredients that can be prepared consistently and economically.

-I do not need every ingredient to receive a specialist treatment.
+I do not need every ingredient to receive specialist treatment.

 Cool-water sessions